Topology of leaves for minimal laminations by hyperbolic surfaces: Preliminaries

-where $D_R$ denotes the disc centered at the identity of radius $R$ inside $\pi_1(\Sigma_0,x_0)$ for the geometric norm, i.e. the one that associates to $\gamma$ the length of the associated geodesic loop based at $x_0$.
+where $D_R$ denotes the disk centered at the identity of radius $R$ inside $\pi_1(\Sigma_0,x_0)$ for the geometric norm, i.e. the one that associates to $\gamma$ the length of the corresponding geodesic loop based at $x_0$ (i.e. the one that associates to $\gamma$ the length of the associated geodesic loop based at $x_0$ that is the projection of the geodesic segment $[x,\gamma.x]$ where $x$ is the preferred lift of $x_0$).

 First note that if $\Pi_n(\y)=\Pi_n(\z)$ for some $n\in\N$ and $\y,\z\in L_\x$ then we have $\Pi_m(\y)=\Pi_m(\z)$ for every $m\leq n$.
 Assume that for infinitely many integers $n$ there exists an open geodesic segment $\alpha_n\dans B(\x,R)$ so that $\Pi_n\circ\alpha_n$ is a geodesic loop (where $B(\x,R)$ denotes the ball of radius $R$ about $\x$).
 Using Ascoli's theorem and the remark above, we see that there exists an open geodesic ray $\alpha\dans B(\x,R)$ such that $\Pi_n\circ\alpha$ is a closed geodesic loop (hence nontrivial in homotopy) for every $n\in\N$, contradicting \eqref{eq.group_stat}.